Publishing as scholarship

 The publishing ladder is a well-understood and an attractive option for the diligent author (A Ladder of Publication: Scaffolding for emergent authors describes the framework).
 However, members discussed the publishing ladder at the 2021 SDA General Assembly, offering a critique of the ladder’s implicitly hierarchical structure, with a single preferred destination, and perhaps not suitable for all members.

-In response, SDA board members endorsed the transition from the ladder to the Scholar’s Spiral, a metaphor motivated by three ideas:
+In response, SDA board members initiated a transition from the ladder to the Scholar’s Spiral, a metaphor motivated by three ideas:

 - Reduce competitive implications of the ladder’s hierarchical structure, which places the achievement of the peer-reviewed article at the top of the ladder.